BNasmith/PTForsyth/PTFWorkofChrist.md

 God.
 He was made sin (not sinful, as I say).
-The holiness of God becomes our salvation not by slackness of demand but by completeness of judgment ; not because He relaxes His demand, not because He spends less condemna- tion on sin, lets us off or lets sin off, or lets Christ off (" spared not") ; but because in Christ judgment becomes finished and final, because none but a holy Christ could spread sin out in all its sinfulness for thorough judgment.
+The holiness of God becomes our salvation not by slackness of demand but by completeness of judgment; not because He relaxes His demand, not because He spends less condemna- tion on sin, lets us off or lets sin off, or lets Christ off (" spared not"); but because in Christ judgment becomes finished and final, because none but a holy Christ could spread sin out in all its sinfulness for thorough judgment.
 I